 The best option would be to go for a sun-reactive pinlock insert.
 The insert darkens in the sun and returns to its clear state when the sun disappears.
 This is a good option for riders who want sun protection but don’t want the hassle of switching visors at night etc.

-I hope we have covered the subject of ‘tinting motorcycle helmet visor’ to your satisfaction.
+I hope we have covered the subject of ‘tinting helmet visor’ to your satisfaction.
 If you enjoyed this article, take a look at the related reads below for some more interesting reads!